On the role of clustering in Personalized PageRank estimation: Application: distributed random walk sampling

 Our goal is to devise a strategy more efficient than this baseline.
 In particular, we propose the following approach.
 First, we arbitrarily partition $S$ into $k$ subsets of size $|S|/k$, and we use the $i$-th machine to run forward DP (Algorithm \ref{algApproxPR}) for each source $s$ belonging to the $i$-th subset.
 Second, we use the central machine to construct another partition $\{ S_i \}_{i=1}^k$ of $S$, in a manner we discuss shortly.
 Third, we use the $i$-th machine to run the accelerated source stage from Section \ref{secManySource} for the subset of sources $S_i$.
 Finally, we estimate $\pi_s$ as in the primitive method \texttt{FW-BW-MCMC}.

 It remains to specify how to construct the partition $\{ S_i \}_{i=1}^k$.
 For this, we turn to Theorem \ref{STATE_UNIFIED_MCMC_COMP} and the results of Section \ref{secExperiments}, which indicate that the number of random walks sampled on the $i$-th machine scales with $\| \Sigma_{S_i} \|_{\infty,1}$, where $\Sigma_{S_i}$ is the matrix with rows $\{ \sigma_s \}_{s \in S_i}$.
-Hence, as the random walk stage in our approach runs in parallel across $i$, the runtime of the this stage scales with \eqref{eqObjectiveOriginal}.
-Our goal is thus to construct the partition $\{ S_i \}_{i=1}^k$ so as to minimize \eqref{eqObjectiveOriginal}.
-However, as this is a combinatorial optimization problem, we next devise a heuristic method to approximate the solution.
+Hence, as the random walk stage in our approach runs in parallel across $i$, the runtime of the this stage scales with